Photograph of Leopard

 Victoria Falls

 The dry season usually lasts from June to October.
 At the end of this period many birds and mammals congregate around the remaining areas of water, making them easier to find.
-Southern Carmine Bee-eaters usually begin nesting at this time and can be seen at their colonies in October and November.
-Millions of Straw-coloured Fruit Bats usually arrive in Kasanka NP at the beginning of the wet season, which usually lasts from November to April, usually peaking January to March, and this is also the best time to track down African Pitta, especially December-January.
-The end of the wet season, in April-May, when water levels are usually at their highest and the country is at its greenest, is the best time to look for African Wild Dogs in Kafue and South Luangwa National Parks, and Shoebill and Black Lechwe in Bangweulu Swamp.
+Southern Carmine Bee-eaters usually begin nesting in September and can be seen at their colonies in October and November.
+Millions of Straw-coloured Fruit Bats usually arrive in Kasanka NP at the beginning of the wet season with numbers peaking in November.
+The wet usually lasts from November to April, usually peaking January to March, and this is the best time to track down African Pitta, especially December-January.
+The end of the wet season, in April-May, when water levels are usually at their highest and the country is at its greenest, is the best time to look for African Wild Dogs in Kafue and South Luangwa National Parks, and Shoebill and Black Lechwe in Bangweulu Wetlands.

 Birds of Africa south of the Sahara by I Sinclair and P Ryan.
 C Struik, 2011 (Second Edition).